wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

   current version)
 - Do some unfortunate workaround for typing in older language versions
 - Import things from typing that don’t exist in older versions of Python like `StringLiteral`
-- Import things that either aren’t needed or could create problems if imported at runtime (e.g. avoid circular import errors).
+- Import things that could create problems if imported at runtime (e.g. avoid circular import errors).

 In general, use `TYPE_CHECKING` only if necessary.
 Typing-only imports should be treated as any other import.